henrigli/Webdex/README.md

 ## Sorting
 Sorting is achieved using the SortDropdownMenu.tsx component, GraphQL + Apollo and Redux.
 SortDropdownMenu uses the Menu componenet from Chakra-UI with four items corresponding to the four paramaters the user can sort on.
 When the desired paramater has been selected, it replaces the GraphQL paramater _sort_, using the Redux dispatch method and setSort().

+## GraphQL queries
+We use apollo-client to manage our graphQL queries in the frontend.
+This allows us to write queries using regular graphQL syntax, and pass them to a simple useQuery or useMutation function from apollo-client.
+The queries are all located in `frontend/src/services/graphql.ts` and can be imported everywhere in the frontend, eg. on the login and signup page.
+Apollo-client handles sending the request and gives 3 values, data, loading and error. using these we can tell the user if the request is on its way, if there was an error while processing the request, and finally show them the data one the request has gone through.

+## Backend
+We use express-graphql to manage our backend.
+To run the backend locally you first need to compile server.ts to javascript, this is done using the `tsc server.ts` command.
+This will compile user.ts, pokemon.ts and server.ts to javascript and render .js files for each of them.
+To run the backend you run `node server.js`.
+For this to acually have some data to handle, you need to setup a mongoDB database on your own system and populate it using the JSON file found [here.](http://it2810-06.idi.ntnu.no/pokemon.json)

+The schemas' and interfaces for user and pokemon can be found in pokemon.ts and user.ts.
+The schema that is actually interpreted by graphQL can be found in server.ts and is made using `buildSchema`.
+This is where all the mutations and queries are defined.
+The resolvers for these can be found in the `root` object just below the `buildSchema` function.
+This is where the actual backend _logic_ is located, and is where we handle requests.